YoobeeWebTutors/javascript-manual/05-operators.md

 *Bad Practice*: The `9` here is referred to as a *magic number* – it's unclear what it actually represents.
 Maybe you've figured out that `9` is the unit price, but you had to think about it, didn't you.

 *Best Practice*: Document what a value is by putting it in a variable.
-We'll also make sure that it's clear we're calculating a price and not a unit total This makes for very readable code:
+We'll also make sure that it's clear we're calculating a price and not a unit total.
+This makes for very readable code:

 ```js
 var unitPrice = 9;